Agility-Internship/Duong-The-Hien-HTML-CSS/practice-03/readme.md

     - Understand the concepts of Grid system Bootstrap.
 - Some keywords or things you should be know below:
     - Why are smartphones important?
-    - Media queries
+    - Media queries.
-    - Breakpoints
+    - Breakpoints.
 ## Design
 - Mobile first:
   - [Yoora CMS - Pricing(mobile)](https://www.figma.com/proto/vxpGwXCoCTOmemQ77z9UYB/Yoora-CMS?node-id=0-764&scaling=min-zoom&page-id=0%3A1)